Senior Bowl Scouting Report Highlight: Shi Smith, WR, South Carolina

 DRAFT PROJECTION:

 After what appears to be a dynamic showing during Senior Bowl week, Smith has an arrow pointing up on his draft stock.
-Although he may be looked like a “slot only” at the next level, he has the type of nuance, short-area quickness and hand strength that will quickly make him a quarterback’s best friend.
-When all is said and done, a slot somewhere on Day Two seems reasonable for Smith.
+Although he may be looked at as a “slot only” type of player at the next level, he has the type of nuance, short-area quickness and hand strength that will quickly make him a quarterback’s best friend.
+When all is said and done, a pick somewhere on Day Two seems reasonable for Smith.